Naguabo Infinity Pool

 • The hike is pretty and has a couple nice lookouts.

-• Very dangerous section.
+• Very dangerous section at the top.

 • I stood still for no more than 30 seconds at a lookout and got attacked by red ants.